JaGeo/LobsterPy/docs/reference/cli_subcommands/plotbwdf.rst

 plot-bwdf
 ==========

-Plot ICOHPs or ICOOPs or ICOBIs with respect to bond lengths.
+Plot BWDFs using ICOHPs or ICOOPs or ICOBIs with respect to bond lengths.

 .. hint:: Aliases available